amit8487/To-Do_list/README.md

 # To-Do_list
-It is first project.
+It is my first project.
 I write whole code in Python language